64th National Film Awards: Golden Lotus Award

 All the awardees are awarded with the Golden Lotus Award (Swarna Kamal) accompanied with a cash prize.

 Controversy

-There was controversy over the National Film Award for Best Actor, which the committee awarded to Akshay Kumar for his performance in Rustom, snubbing Aamir Khan's performance for Dangal.
-Committee member Priyadarshan, who has worked with Kumar on several films, gave the following explanation for awarding Kumar instead of Khan:
+There was controversy over the National Film Award for Best Actor, which the committee awarded to Akshay Kumar for his performance in Rustom, possibly over Aamir Khan's performance for Dangal.
+Committee member Priyadarshan, who has worked with Kumar on several films, gave the following explanation for not considering Khan for the award: "Why should we have given the Best Actor award to Aamir Khan when he has made it very clear that he doesn't attend awards functions?"
+He further noted that Kumar was "every bit as meritorious".